phpseclib/phpseclib.github.io/versioned_docs/version-4.0/symmetric/overview.md

 ChaCha20-Poly1305 is the best practices algorithm to be using at the time of this writing.
 After that it would be AES-GCM.
 Both of these are [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) algorithms.

-## Design Criteria

-Cryptography is easy to get wrong.
-If you don't know what you're doing you might use a bad algorithm (eg. DES), you might use a bad mode (eg. ECB), you might use a short password as a key, etc.

-phpseclib2 was pretty tolerant about this.
-A key that wasn't long enough would be null padded.
-An IV that wasn't provided would be assumed to be all null bytes.
-It was very forgiving and in so doing it almost enabled bad cryptography. phpseclib4, in contrast, has a much less forgiving API.
-If you leave a step out or don't provide enough data an Exception will be thrown.

-Sure, phpseclib4 could be made to only include "good" algorithms and modes, but they might still be needed for interoperability purposes.

 ## StreamCipher vs BlockCipher

 All symmetric key classes extend `\phpseclib4\Crypt\Common\SymmetricKey` (as opposed to `\phpseclib4\Crypt\Common\AsymmetricKey`).